François de Franquetot de Coigny: Biography

 He was born in Coigny château near Coutances, Normandy, into an old French noble family as son of Robert-Jean de Coigny, and his wife, Marie-Françoise de Matignon (1648-1719).
-His uncle was Charles-Auguste de Goyon-Matignon, Count of Gacé (1647-1729), Marshal of France and his nephew Jacques I, Prince of Monaco.
+His maternal uncle was Charles Auguste de Goyon, Count of Gacé (1647-1729), Marshal of France and his cousin Jacques I, Prince of Monaco.
 Like his father he pursued a military career.
 He became brigadier in 1702, Maréchal de camp in 1703 and lieutenant general in 1709.

+In 1719, during the War of the Quadruple Alliance, he served in the army on the borders with Spain, and contributed in taking Fuenterrabía, San Sebastián, Castellciutat and La Seu d'Urgell.

+In 1725, he was appointed Governor of the Principality of Sedan.

-His most notable victories were at San Pietro and Guastalla, which he won in 1734 together with Marshal de Broglie against the Austrians in the War of Polish Succession.
+Recalled to arms in 1733, his most notable victories were at San Pietro and Guastalla, which he won in 1734 together with Marshal de Broglie against the Austrians in the War of Polish Succession.
 He was made a Marshal of France in 1734.

 In the War of the Austrian Succession he replaced Marshal de Broglie in 1743 to defend the French positions on the Rhine.
+He Wissembourg and Fribourg.
+This was his last campaign.

+He received the French Order of the Holy Spirit (1724) and the Spanish Order of the Golden Fleece (1734).

 In the 1720s he was a member of the Club de l'Entresol, an early modern think tank.